agentlang-ai/agentlang-cli/readme.md

 ## Features

+- **Initialize Projects**: Quickly scaffold new AgentLang applications with the proper project structure
 - **Run AgentLang Programs**: Execute AgentLang modules with full runtime support
 - **Interactive REPL**: Test and debug your code with a live REPL environment